Special Needs Hockey Team

-Christine has enjoyed the position of Madam Secretary Hen since Fall 2015 and assists Rita with the housekeeping of Condors business.
+Prior to becoming the current team manager, Christine enjoyed the position of Madam Secretary Hen assisting Rita with the housekeeping of Condors business.
 In addition to an administrative background, she is a certified para-companion and has a BA in Child Development Special Education.

 As a California native Michael learned to skate at Snoopy’s home ice, Redwood Empire Ice Arena.
 Michael has coached youth from Mini-Mites to Bantams.
 When coaching the Condors Michael says: